-Thiago Silva To Miss Coupe de France Final

-Thiago Silva has confirmed he will miss Saturday's Coupe de France final between Paris Saint-Germain and Rennes.
+Thiago Silva to miss Coupe de France final

-The centre-back is said to have trained separately from his PSG team-mates on Friday due to an unspecified injury.
+The centre-back is said to have trained separately from his PSG team-mates on Saturday (AEST) because of an unspecified injury.

 The Brazil international has now confirmed on Instagram that he will be unable to take part in the game at Stade de France.